(Translation for Lån Til Traktor: Loan for tractor)

 Pull your credit reports.

-One of the first steps before approaching a loan provider is to pull your credit reports from the credit bureaus to review your profile and check your credit score.
+One of the first steps before approaching a loan provider is to pull your credit reports from the credit bureaus to evaluate your profile and check your credit score.
 The lenders will use creditworthiness to decide the loan’s interest and terms or whether they will approve or reject the application.

 Preparing ahead of time means checking the history of discrepancies and having these corrected.
 It would help if you also looked for collection notices.
 These should be confirmed to be your debt and, if so, repaid immediately to be marked as paid on the report.